- Home

 Form of Government: Semi Presidential Republic

-- Minister of Economy, Planning and Regional Integration
+- Mr. Issa Jandi, Director General of the Plan, Ministry of Economy, Planning and Regional Integration.

 Haiti